Chase Sapphire Preferred® vs. Chase Sapphire Reserve®

 Terms apply; see the online credit card application for full terms and conditions of offers and rewards.

-Frequent travelers are sure to appreciate the fact that both the CardNamediscontinued and the CardNamediscontinued earn users multiple points per dollar spent not only on airline purchases, but on all travel related expenses, such as taxi rides and hotel stays, as well.
-This, paired with high-value introductory offers and a number of great travel and purchase protection benefits, makes these two cards some of the most popular travel credit cards that Chase has to offer.
+Frequent travelers are sure to appreciate the fact that both the card_name and the card_name earn users multiple points per dollar spent not only on airline purchases, but on other travel-related expenses as well.
+This, paired with high-value introductory offers and a number of great travel and purchase protection benefits, makes these two cards some of the most popular credit cards that Chase has to offer.

 Annual fees

-The first thing you might notice, for example, is that the CardName credit card comes with a hefty annual fee of AnnualFees, plus an additional $75 annual fee for each authorized user (versus the Preferred card’s AnnualFees annual fee).
-You might also notice, however, that there’s a long list of premium travel benefits offered with the Reserve that could very well make the fee worth it for some users.
+The first thing you’ll likely notice, for example, is that the CardName credit card comes with a hefty annual fee of AnnualFees, versus the Preferred® card’s AnnualFees annual fee.
+You might also notice, however, that there’s a long list of premium travel benefits offered with the Reserve® that could very well make the fee worth it for some users.

 Earning rates

-The Preferred card, on the other hand, offers five points per $1 spent on travel purchased through Chase Travel; three points on dining, select streaming purchases and online grocery store purchases (excluding Target, Walmart and wholesale clubs); two points per $1 on travel; and one point per dollar on everything else.
+The Preferred® card, on the other hand, offers 5X points per dollar spent on travel purchased through Chase Travel; 3X points on dining, select streaming purchases and online grocery store purchases (excluding Target, Walmart and wholesale clubs); 2X points per dollar on travel; and 1X point per dollar on everything else.

 To learn more, check out the table below to compare the various rewards, benefits, features, and fees associated with each card.